Up

 Functions are provided to rebase volatilities and correlation matrices from one currency to another.
 All volatilities, or an entire correlation matrix, can be rebased with one function call.
 Correlations between currency and non-currency risk factors are rebased as well as correlations between currencies.

-Sources of data & data consistency
+Sources of data

 The key data, apart from position-specific data, required for VaR calculations are volatility and correlation matrices, or the equivalent covariance matrices.
 These can either be constructed from historic price data (eg from Yahoo or any other source) using the add-in's volatility and matrix tools, or alternatively can be acquired in "ready to use" form from external sources.